microbus-io/fabric/docs/blocks/topology.md

-# Adaptive Deployment Topology
+# Adaptable Topology

 In `Microbus`, microservices are not large memory-gobbling processes but rather compact worker goroutines that ultimately consume messages from a queue.
 Microservices also don’t listen on ports so there is no potential of a port conflict with other microservices.
 These two qualities allow `Microbus` to spin up any number of microservices in a single application, which provides for a wide range of deployment topologies.
 Each application can take the form of a standalone executable or of a pod on Kubernetes.

 ## Local Development

-Typically, all microservices are bundled into a single [`Application`](../structure/application.md) for purpose of local development.
+All microservices are typically bundled into a single [`Application`](../structure/application.md) for purpose of [local development](../tech/local-dev.md).
 This way, the entire application is spun up through the IDE and development is as simple as working with a monolith.
 Breakpoints can be placed in any of the microservices.

 In the following diagram, 9 microservices are hosted inside a single executable that is spun up by the IDE.
 The microservices communicate via a single NATS node.